rohangoel96/blog/_travels/2019-12-17-los-angeles.md

 my_arr: '
 Griffith Park, the Central Park of Los Angeles offers scenic views of the downtown skyline.
 |
-Southern California''s gateway to the cosmos, Griffith Observatory hosts extensive array of space and science-related displays...
+Southern California''s gateway to the cosmos, Griffith Observatory hosts extensive array of space and science-related displays ..
 |

 |